Satisfactory Academic Progress

 In some cases, students may still not be meeting SAP after the term for which they appeal and need to submit an appeal again to regain eligibility.
 Students may submit another appeal if:

-1. The extenuating circumstances are DIFFERENT than the previous appeal
+1. The extenuating circumstances are different than the previous appeal

 Students who submit a subsequent appeal after having appealed previously will have their appeal documentation reviewed by a three-person committee.
 Students will be notified of the committee’s decision within 2-3 weeks.